6. Character vectors#

 Note

-(*) Let us consider what happens when a regular expression contains parenthesised subexpressions (capture groups).
+(*) Consider what happens when a regular expression contains parenthesised subexpressions (capture groups).

 r <- "(?<basename>[^. ]+)\\.(?<extension>[^ ]*)"

-The above regex consists of two such parts.
+This regex consists of two capture groups separated by a dot.
 The first one is labelled “basename”.
-It comprises several arbitrary characters except for the space and the dot.
-The second group, named “extension”, is a substring consisting of anything but the space.
-A dot separates these two groups.
+It comprises several arbitrary characters except for spaces and dots.
+The second group, named “extension”, is a substring consisting of anything but spaces.

 Such a pattern can be used for unpacking space-delimited lists of file names.